mickymacirl/CI-P2-Fruit/TESTING.md

 ## Validator Testing

-### Javascript Validator Testing
+### JavaScript Validator Testing

-* Used Jshint to test Javascript, results are showing no errors.
+* Used Jshint to test JavaScript, results are showing no errors.
 To achieve no issues the validator needs to be configured to allow ES6 through the configuration options or by adding the comment, "/*jshint esversion: 6*/" at the top of the Javascript paste/file.

 ![Jshint Results](./assets/readme/jshintrm.jpg)